 - Students who contribute money for the delivery of drugs to the School face immediate dismissal.

-- Students who violate School policies regarding prescription medication risk expulsion.
+- Students who violate School policies regarding prescription or over-the-counter medication risk expulsion.

 - Students who violate the alcohol/drug rule twice will face almost certain expulsion.